-How Spartan Contracting Co. seamlessly integrated Bridgit Bench with Salesforce
+How Spartan seamlessly integrated Bridgit Bench and Salesforce for better pipeline management

-How Spartan Contracting Co. seamlessly integrated Bridgit Bench with Salesforce
+How Spartan seamlessly integrated Bridgit Bench and Salesforce for better pipeline management

 Based in Tampa, FL, Spartan Contracting Co. is a full-service general contractor with expertise in commercial construction and property maintenance, pre-construction, design-build, and green building.
-Their philosophy is simple yet powerful; do a good job, do it the right way, and do it on time.
+Their philosophy is simple yet powerful: do a good job, do it right, and do it on time.

-With offices in Georgia and across the state of Florida, Spartan is always looking for ways to be more efficient with their planning and more effective with their people.
-This includes a better understanding of how project opportunities and bids will impact their team.
-This led Spartan President and CEO, Scott Kramer, to inquire about integrating Bridgit Bench with their CRM tool, Salesforce.
+With offices in Georgia and across Florida, Spartan is always looking for ways to be more efficient with its planning and more effective with its people.
+This includes a better understanding how project opportunities and bids will impact their team.
+This led Spartan President and CEO Scott Kramer to inquire about integrating Bridgit Bench with their CRM tool, Salesforce.

 How does Spartan use Bridgit Bench?

 First and foremost, the team at Spartan uses Bridgit Bench to allocate their superintendents, project managers, accounting managers, estimators, etc. “We can quickly see who’s on what job, how long they are there for, and when they’re going to be available,” explained Kramer.
-“If a client wants to start a job on a specific date, we can see who’s going to be available to do it.
-It’s made us smarter with how we’re staffing our active and upcoming projects.”
+“If a client wants to start a job on a specific date, we can see who will be available.
+It’s made us smarter about staffing our active and upcoming projects.”

 The team at Spartan also uses Bridgit Bench to balance work across multiple offices.
 “North Florida has been extremely busy for us,” said Kramer, “We’ve started pulling available project managers from Georgia and South Florida to relieve some of the burdens on the North Florida team.”

 Kramer has also started using the forecasting dashboard to understand upcoming project needs.
-“We have 21 superintendents, so we can do 21 jobs at a time,” said Kramer, “We’re not going to get every job that we’re pursuing, but if we’ve got 5-10 jobs awarded first and another 50 we’re pursuing, we know we’ll need more help.”
+“We have 21 superintendents so that we can do 21 jobs at a time,” said Kramer, “We’re not going to get every job that we’re pursuing, but if we’ve got 5-10 jobs awarded first and another 50, we’re pursuing, we know we’ll need more help.”

-The ability to look up to 5 years into the future helps Spartan build a more inclusive and robust strategy for organizational growth.
-It helps business development and marketing teams know which projects to bid on and when because they know who’s going to be available and when.
+The ability to look five years into the future helps Spartan build a more inclusive and robust strategy for organizational growth.
+It helps business development and marketing teams know which projects to bid on and when because they know who will be available and when.
 It gives HR a longer runway to find great talent.
-With a labor shortage as bad as the one this industry is facing, giving the HR team a heads up months in advance could lead to much stronger hires rather than the last minute scrambles that are all too common in construction.
+With a labor shortage as bad as this industry is facing, giving the HR team a heads-up months in advance could lead to much stronger hires rather than the last-minute scrambles that are all too common in construction.

 How does Spartan use Salesforce?

-Quite simply, the project management team at Spartan uses Salesforce for tracking project opportunities.
-“Everything from the different stages of the project lifecycle all the way up to being awarded or lost,” explained Kramer.
-“It’s a nice, central repository for any projects that are on our radar.”
+The project management team at Spartan uses Salesforce to track project opportunities.
+“Everything from the different stages of the project lifecycle up to being awarded or lost,” explained Kramer.
+“It’s a nice, central repository for any projects on our radar.”

-It also helps Spartan understand, as Kramer puts it, “where our bread is buttered”.
-“I can see not only who our best clients are, but also the individual project managers those clients want to work with,” said Kramer.
-“I can tell you, because of Salesforce, that while South Florida has historically been our busiest market, this year North Florida has taken over.
+It also helps Spartan understand, as Kramer puts it, “where our bread is buttered.”
+“I can see not only who our best clients are but also the individual project managers those clients want to work with,” said Kramer.
+“I can tell you, because of Salesforce, that while South Florida has historically been our busiest market, North Florida has taken over this year.
 It’s good to see all that information.”

 The Challenge with multiple software systems

-Kramer was quick to point out that having information being stored in different systems can stifle information sharing and increase the amount of manual data entry.
+Kramer quickly pointed out that having information stored in different systems can stifle information sharing and increase the amount of manual data entry.
 “That was probably my biggest complaint,” said Kramer, “Our software stack is mostly siloed information, which also leads to double, triple, sometimes quadruple data input.
-We would have to build the job in Salesforce and then hop over to Bridgit Bench and build it again, there.”
+We would have to build the job in Salesforce and then hop over to Bridgit Bench and build it again there.”

 “Bridgit did a phenomenal job getting them to work with one another.
 It’s saved so much time it’s incredible.
 I couldn’t tell you how much it’s been a time saver to the entire organization.”